 Takehiko Inoue is probably best known for another of his basketball mangas, Slam Dunk.
 But REAL is a

-It also addresses the psychological issues that can be just as important.
+It also addresses the

 39. Hajime no Ippo by George Morikawa